dlambright03/demomaker/README.md

 A Python-based application that leverages AI agents to automatically create and narrate professional demo videos.

+## Disclaimer

+This codebase was made as an experiment with using Github Copilot to completely plan and implement a project.
+It is not complete and not recommended to use.

 ## Project Overview

 DemoMaker is a modular monolithic application designed to generate demo videos from user-provided images and text descriptions.
 It uses AI to generate scripts, creates audio narration through text-to-speech, and assembles everything into a polished demo video.